 The history books often say that the welfare state was born out of the Beveridge Report of 1942, which led to the establishment of the National Health Service by the post-war Labour government.
 But the most significant social provisions for children emerged from a more unlikely source: the surge in empathic understanding that took place when evacuees met their foster families in the living rooms and kitchens of rural England.

-Roman Krznaric’s latest book is Empathy: A Handbook for Revolution (Random House).
+This article is based on Roman Krznaric’s latest book Empathy: A Handbook for Revolution (Random House).

 Here’s a four minute video describing the impact of evacuation on helping to create the British welfare state.